Boro23-wq/leetcode-coding-problems/Missing-sum.md

 # Leetcode Problem 268.
 Missing Number

-**Given an array containing n distinct numbers taken from 0, 1, 2, ..., n, find the one that is missing from the array.**
+**Given an array containing n distinct numbers taken from 0, 1, 2, ..., n, find the number that is missing from the array.**

 **Example 1:**